Loading...

 Substantive feedback will help you improve your work—especially useful for young scholars.

 Ratings can be seen as markers of credibility for your work that could help your career advancement at least at the margin, and hopefully help a great deal in the future.
-You also gain the opportunity to publicly respond to critiques and correct misunderstandings.
+You also gain the opportunity to

 You will gain visibility and a connection to the EA/Global Priorities communities and the Open Science movement.